mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``decoratedService``
       - no
       - string
       - Name of another service to override and decorate.
-The original service becomes available as ``thisServiceName.inner`` that can be passed as an argument into this or other services.
+The original service becomes available as ``thisServiceName.inner``  to this or others services.
 See :xref:`Symfony 4 service decoration`.
     * - ``public``
       - no
       - boolean